-- · Medications requiring prior authorization (including medical drugs listed on the formulary) - · Medications that are not on the formulary, on MVP's excluded drug list, or when requesting coverage of a non-formulary drug when the Member has a two-tier prescription drug benefit\ - Medications subject to Step Therapy when criteria are not systematically met - Medications that are subject to quantity limitations or durations - Member with an existing authorization and changes to a different MVP benefit will require a new authorization (e.g., Essential Health Plan to Medicaid, Commercial to Medicare, etc.) - For Members with a two-tier prescription drug benefit (MVP Medicaid or MVP Child Health Plus), a prior \ authorization for non-formulary agents will be considered in accordance with criteria listed in the Formulary Exception Policy and noted below.
+- Medications requiring prior authorization (including medical drugs listed on the formulary) - Medications that are not on the formulary, on MVP's excluded drug list, or when requesting coverage of a non-formulary drug when the Member has a two-tier prescription drug benefit - Medications subject to Step Therapy when criteria are not systematically met - Medications that are subject to quantity limitations or durations - Member with an existing authorization and changes to a different MVP benefit will require a new authorization (e.g., Essential Health Plan to Medicaid, Commercial to Medicare, etc.) - For Members with a two-tier prescription drug benefit (MVP Medicaid or MVP Child Health Plus), a prior authorization for non-formulary agents will be considered in accordance with criteria listed in the Formulary Exception Policy and noted below.
 The form must be completed and the request approved before the Member fills the prescription at the pharmacy.
 Medicare Members requesting a formulary exception request for non-formulary drugs or drugs with a quantity limit will follow the Medicare Formulary Exception process.

 Incomplete information on the request may result in a decision delay or denials.
 The provider must fax the completed form to the appropriate fax number listed on the form.
 Forms must include the signature of the prescriber or an attestation from the prescriber attesting that the information on the submitted form is complete, accurate, and available for review if requested.
 All urgent requests must be marked "Urgent" at the top of the form.
 The turn-around time for urgent requests is typically 1 business day from MVP's receipt of the request and 3 business days for non-urgent requests.
-Medicaid retail pharmacy requests are reviewed within 24 hours of receiving the completed request.
-See coverage determination for Medicare Members for the applicable Medicare Part D timeframes.
+See Coverage Determination for Medicare Members below for the applicable Medicare Part D timeframes.